Official State of Rhode Island website

 Preliminary Certificates allow individuals to seek and source employment while pursuing the requirements for full RI certification.

-RIDE issues eight types of Expert Residency certificates.
+RIDE issues nine types of preliminary certificates.

 Expert Residency: Awarded to educators who have demonstrated subject matter proficiency, and have met other coursework or experience requirements